 - restore your California gun rights.9

-The second major benefit of obtaining an early termination of probation is that it eliminates the risk that you could be charged with a probation violation.
+The second major benefit of obtaining early termination of probation is that it eliminates the risk that you could be charged with a probation violation.
 If you get arrested for any crime while you’re on probation, the court can sentence you to jail or prison for violating your probation—regardless of whether you are even convicted of the new crime!

 Probation violations do not entitle you to a jury trial.
 The judge simply decides if there is more evidence than not that you did, in fact, commit the transgression.
-Avoiding the risk of having to defend yourself against a probation violation is very good reason to seek an early end to your probation under PC 1203.3.
+Avoiding the risk of having to defend yourself against a probation violation is a very good reason to seek an early end to your probation under PC 1203.3.

 Penal Code 1203.3 PC gives judges the discretion to terminate probation “at any time during the term of probation.”10 But judges will not typically terminate probation until you complete:

 - at least one year of a misdemeanor probation sentence, or